 - The £250 Advance Rent as stated on the tenancy document (for the avoidance of doubt, no Advance Rent is required for bookings in Scotland).

-- Payment details – International students can choose to pay by bank transfer or by card.
+- Payment details – International students can choose to pay via bank transfer or by card.

-- The tenancy agreement needs to be agreed both by the student and the guarantor.
+- The tenancy agreement needs to be agreed upon by both the student and the guarantor.